Harmanpreet to return in Melbourne Renegades colours in WBBL | Sports-Games

 - Australia

-India captain Harmapreet Kaur will return in Melbourne Renegades colors for a second season in the Women's Big Bash League (WBBL) during the eighth edition of the T20 tournament later this year.
-Harmanpreet, who has represented India in close to 250 matches across all formats, is an all-rounder, renowned for her destructive batting and handy off-spin.
+India captain Harmanpreet Kaur will return in Melbourne Renegades colors for a second season in the Women's Big Bash League (WBBL) during the eighth edition of the T20 tournament later this year.
+Harmanpreet, who has represented India in over 200 matches across all formats, is an all-rounder, renowned for her destructive batting and handy off-spin.
 The 33-year-old was Renegades' leading run-scorer and wicket-taker in the WBBL last year.
 She scored 406 runs at an average of 58 -- including 18 sixes, the most in the competition -- and also claimed 15 wickets. ''I'm excited to be coming back to the Renegades,'' Harmanpreet was quoted as saying by the Renegades' website.

 ''I really enjoyed being part of the team environment last season and feel like that helped me produce some of my best cricket.
 Personally, I just wanted to play my role for the team and it was pleasing to be able to do that.